June 20, 2012

 Metal Shark is a company that builds vessels for drug interdiction, gunship operations and border security.
 Now they're adding fishermen-friendly features like livewells, rod holders, fish boxes and options like outriggers.
 What's left is one tough-looking boat that will garner lots of attention, wage battles against the toughest weather conditions, and still catch fish.

-Boat Build: Computer modeling of each custom part leads to three-dimensional drawings.
+Computer modeling of each custom part leads to three-dimensional drawings.
 Then all parts are cut using computer-controlled high-power water jets.
 Pieces are then welded together, like an industrial puzzle.
 All decks are welded to the stringer system and open, under-deck areas are foam-filled for increased flotation.

 Metal Shark Boats